a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 ```
 </details>

 ## Vera
 <details>
 <summary>How to migrate Zwave from a Vera to a USB stick?</summary>

 @Rafele has a detailed [explanation here](https://github.com/rafale77/Z-Way).

-The method described at that link only works for 500 series based Veras to 500 series USB sticks.
-To migrate a 300 series Vera  (eg a Vera 3) you have to back up to the Z-Wave data to the Micasaverde cloud and restore it to a 500 series Vera (eg a Vera Edge).
+The method described at that link, only allows for tranfers from 500 series based Veras to 500 series USB sticks.
+To migrate a 300 series Vera  (eg a Vera 3), you have to back up the Z-Wave data to the Micasaverde cloud and restore it to a 500 series Vera (eg a Vera Edge).

 </details>